• Skip to main content

 Looking for cheap, easy, DIY decor for a Grinch party?We are sharing lots of tips and tricks to do a large scale party on a budget. !

-Don’t forget the little details!
-The paper cone crepe paper trees were also assigned out.
+.
 We had church members sign up to make these.
 All the supplies were given to them ahead of time.
-We had three trees per table (green, red and pink)!
+We had three trees per table (green, red, and pink)!

 Heather M. and Jessica B. were in charge of the photo booth.
 Heather took the photos (including all the ones I’m sharing in this post) and Jessica helped with the decorating and props.
 Here are a few of my favorite photo booth pics!